 Take it away Emily

 Hello ladies!
 Fall brings cool, dark mornings that practically beg you to stay warm and snuggled in your bed.
 Getting up and putting on your sports bra is probably the last thing you want to do on a fall day, but it’s a perfect time to enjoy those last snippets of good weather.
-Pull out the stroller, get on your bike, or simply take a brisk walk to your nearest park.
+Pull out the stroller (Click here to see my favorites), get on your bike, or simply take a brisk walk to your nearest park.
 Once you get there, the park bench looks oh so inviting doesn’t it?
 Sure!
 It’s the perfect platform to get some strength training in while your kids play.
 Here are a few playground exercises that will get you slim and svelte and keep the pumpkin pie and egg-nog from showing.

 1. Step-ups.
 Use a park bench or the steps going up to a slide to step up and down with alternate legs.
 This will tone your lower body, and if you quicken your pace you’ll get a nice cardio burn as well.
 As you progress in this exercise, you can bring your knee to your chest as you step up for a higher intensity workout.

 Strength training is a good addition to any exercise program, helping you tone your muscles as well as burn fat.
 Start slow, doing two sets of ten repetitions, working up to more sets and reps, around three to five sets of 20.
 Feel the burn and go a little beyond, but be smart about your body and don’t injure yourself.